WordPress/gutenberg-starter-theme/README.md

 - [**Wide alignment**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#wide-alignment).
 By default, wide and full alignments are active in the theme.
 This setting provides you the option to turn them off.
 - [**Color palette**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes).
 The theme provides a limited custom color palette by default.
 This can be toggled off if you'd like to test the default Gutenberg colors.
-- [**Dark background**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#dark-backgrounds).
-Gutenberg provides some alternate UI colors, optimized for themes that use a dark background color.
-Turning this on will allow you to test those by enabling a dark mode of the theme.
 - [**Block Styles**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#default-block-styles).
 This option allows you to opt-in or out of having Gutenberg provide some structural CSS for certain blocks on the front end.
 - [**Responsive embedded content**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#responsive-embedded-content).
 When this is active, embed blocks will automatically reflect the aspect ratio of content that is embedded in an iFrame.